Anna-M-Thomas/yacho-master/timekeeping.md

 -30 minutes JP-EN for User page and confirm dialog
--30 minutes, made footer in Quiz, adjusted picture label, fixed photo credit to link to profile -30 minutes: Tweaked button styling, changed bullets to duck emojis, omitted tab and escape for keyboard navigation
+-30 minutes, made footer in Quiz, adjusted picture label, fixed photo credit to link to profile -30 minutes: Tweaked button styling, changed bullets to duck emojis, omitted tab and escape for keyboard navigation Total 2 hours

+55 hours so far

+April 15, 2021
+-30 minutes: Using quiz and checking recordings